Gottlieb Stäuble

-Gottlieb Stäuble (27 April 1929 – 24 April 2015) was a Swiss footballer who played in the late 1940s, 1950s and 1960s.
+Gottlieb "Godi" Stäuble (27 April 1929 – 24 April 2015) was a Swiss footballer who played in the late 1940s, 1950s and 1960s.
 He played mainly as a midfielder but also as a forward.

 Club career

 Just 17 years old Stäuble joined Basel's first team during the 1946–47 season, but he did not play in any first team matches that season.
-He played his first match for the club in the 1947–48 season, it was a test game against local rivals Nordstern Basel on 24 August 1947.
+It seems that he played with the youth or the reserve team.
+In the next season, as Ernst Hufschmid took over as player-coach following head coach Anton Schall death, Stäuble was given his chance.
+First he played a test match with the team against local rivals Nordstern Basel on 24 August 1947.
 Basel won the game 2–0 and Stäuble netted both goals.
 He played his domestic league debut for the club in the away game on 31 August as Basel drew 1–1 with Servette.
 He scored his first competition goal for his club in the Swiss Cup on 26 October that year in the home game at the Landhof against SC Balerna, in fact he scored two goals, as Basel won 7–0.
 Stäuble scored his first domestic league goal for his club on 22 February 1948 in the home game against Servette as Basel won 3–2 and it was the winning goal of the match.
 Stäuble played 21 league games for his club in his first season as player and scored eight league goals.
 In league and cup he was the team's second best scorer with 10 goals behind Paul Stöcklin who had managed 11.

 In Basel's 1948–49 season Stäuble played 23 league games and three in the Cup and scored ten goals in total.
 Behind Hans Hügi who netted 14 times, Stäuble was again the team's second best scorer and was 20th position under the league's top scorers.
 In the league match on 29 May 1949 he scored his first hat-trick.
 The following season 1949–50 Stäuble played 25 league games and with 13 goals was the team's best scorer and 8th best league scorer.